mratsim/weave/README.md

 - It's the thread that spawned the loop task that will always be the last thread to exit.
   The `false` value is only internal to `Weave`

-⚠️ This is not a barrier: if that loops spawn tasks (including via a nested loop) and exists, the thread will exist, it will not wait for the grandchildren tasks to be finished.
+> ⚠️ This is not a barrier: if that loop spawns tasks (including via a nested loop) and exits, the thread will exist, it will not wait for the grandchildren tasks to be finished.

 ```Nim
 import weave